 I haven’t met a mother yet who hasn’t been afraid at some point.
 We all get scared.
 Maybe the fear comes and goes, but we all know what it feels like.
 Fear causes stress.
 Fear is annoying.
 Fear is paralyzing.
 And, despite our best efforts, fear often is the force behind many of the decisions we make as moms.

-Lately I have been having a few honest conversations with myself about motherhood.
+Lately, I have been having a few honest conversations with myself about motherhood.
 I’ve been asking myself if I have the courage it takes to be a great mom.
-And why do I think being a great mom requires courage?
+You might ask, why do I think being a great mom requires courage?
 Because courage doesn’t mean we aren’t afraid.
-Rather, courage means that we are terrified, but despite that fear we push forward and do what needs to be done.
+Rather, courage means that we are terrified, but despite that fear, we push forward and do what needs to be done.